DroneBase Pilot License and Part 107 Guide

 So what do you need to know about the FAA’s Remote Pilot exam?
 This is essentially an aeronautical test, and will cover more varied ground than you might anticipate.
 But before we get to that, bear in mind that you’ll have to pay $150 to take the test; it’s worth studying hard and passing the first time.
 That said, we have exciting news for potential pilots who are eager to pass their test with flying colors.

 Whether you choose to study via Ground School or another method, you'll need to pass your final test.
-Even if you’re a veteran of drone flight, this isn’t going to be a walk in the park.
+Even if you’re a veteran of drone flight, this is a fairly challenging test.
 The format of the test is multiple choice, and you’ll need to score 70% or more across sixty questions in order to pass.
 For each question you’ll have to choose one out of four possible answers.